Tracklist

 On Monetary Compensation

 I currently can’t accept payment for my music.
-I instead encourage listeners who enjoy it to donate to (and/or volunteer for) at least one reputable charity, civil rights organization, or labor union, including but not limited to:
+I instead encourage listeners who enjoy it to donate to and/or volunteer for reputable charities, civil rights organizations, and/or labor unions such as:

 On the Album Name

 In English, the phrase ex tempore means carried out without preparation or impromptu.
 This is not an unjustifiable reading of its Latin etymon: ex may mean immediately after, and tempus may mean opportunity.
 I didn’t literally improvise any of this album, but I did write most of it unusually quickly: I wrote some seventy minutes of it in December 2024 alone.
-Thus, reading the title as Music Immediately After the Opportunity of the Disasters isn’t precisely wrong, and its suggestion that disasters can present opportunities strikes me as entirely correct (Rebecca Solnit’s magisterial A Paradise Built in Hell presents several case studies).
-This all pleases me.
+Thus, reading the title as Music from Just After the Opportunity of the Disasters isn’t precisely wrong, and its suggestion that disasters can present opportunities strikes me as entirely correct (Rebecca Solnit’s magisterial ⟨amazon

-Failure is a necessary step to personal growth, but our culture doesn’t recognize that; in fact, we’re outright terrified of failure.
+Failure is a necessary step to personal growth, but our culture doesn’t recognize it as one; in fact, we’re outright terrified of it.
 This is one of the

 .
 By embracing the lessons our failures present us, we become more effective in our endeavors, and we become better human beings.Whenever we start a new creative discipline, we have to practice before we become any good at it.
 The old saying “The definition of insanity is doing the same thing over and over and expecting a different result” drives me (figuratively) nuts for that exact reason: that’s also a correct definition of practice.